boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    characteristics - potentially from different slices - would be grouped with common operator-defined TN logic and mapped to a same TN QoS Class when transported in the TN domain.
 That is, common per hop behavior (PHB) is executed on transit TN routers for all packets grouped together.
-An exampole of this approach is outlined in {{figure-34}}.
+An example of this approach is outlined in {{figure-34}}.
 Please note, numbers specified in the figure (S-NSSAI, 5QI, DSCP, queue, ...) are for illustration purposes only and do not provide deployment guidance.